richardoyelabi/aws-eb-s3-ssl-automate/README.md

 ```

 **Common issues:**
-- Certificate not in ISSUED status
+- Certificate not in ISSUED status (must be validated first)
 - DNS not pointing to load balancer
 - Security group blocking port 443
 - Need to wait for DNS propagation (up to 48 hours)